 2019 is time for change.
 We’ve decided to stay with a red and went with the more vibrant Pantone Bright Red.
 It’s an orangy, sharper and more engaging hue and works better across all digital output #F93822.

-We’ve pretty much dropped our full name identity, now using the simple red square as the primary logo with it’s better application at smaller sizes for print, apps and icons.
-The Gill Sans typeface remains as part of our identity for the foreseeable future.
+We’ve pretty much dropped our full name, now using the simple stripped-down red square as our primary logo with it’s better application at small sizes for digital and favicons.
+Gill Sans typeface remains as part of our logo identity for the foreseeable future but is dropped from any body copy and replaced with Roboto, a neo-grotesque sans-serif typeface designed by Christian Robertson and developed by Google.